bxlab/hifive/doc/hifive.rst

 HiC Heatmap Options:

 -b, --binsize int            The width of bins (in basepairs) to partition data into.
 A value of zero indicates that each bin is to correspond with a single fend.
 [10000]
 -t, --trans                  Calculate and include trans interactions in heatmaps.
 -c, --chromosomes str        A comma-separated list if chromosome names to include in the heatmaps. [all chromosomes] -d, --datatype str           Type of data to produce for the heatmaps.
 Valid options are raw, fend (only fend corrections applied), distance (only distance-dependence signal removed), enrichment (both fend correction and distance-dependence signal removed), and expected (only predicted signal). [fend]
--M, --matrix                 Store output as a tab-separated matrix of values.
+-F, --format str             The format of the output heatmap.
+Valid options are hdf5, txt, and npz. [hdf5] -M, --matrix                 Store output as a tab-separated matrix of values.
 -y, --dynamically-bin        Dynamically bin heatmap.
 -x, --expansion-binsize int  The size of bins, in base pairs, to group data into for expanding under-populated bins.
 [10000]